In This Article

 The third rule: what to send (and not send)

-• A small thing for the long days — a soft blanket, fuzzy socks, a paperback of the kind of novel she has mentioned liking.
+- A small comfort for the long days: a soft blanket, fuzzy socks, a paperback of the kind of novel she has mentioned liking.
 Practical, not theatrical.

-• A handwritten card, mailed (not just emailed).
-A real envelope arrives in the second-week window when the texts have stopped.
+- A handwritten card, mailed, not just emailed.
+A real envelope arrives in the second-week window, right when the texts have stopped.

 The fourth rule: when the treatment is months long